saysaa/saysaa/README.md

 * Improving CIATools and its cross-platform versions
 * Experimenting with C# runtime support on Nintendo 3DS
+* Developing CTRTux as a ready-to-use Linux environment for 3DS homebrew development
 * Making my projects easier to understand and use
 * Writing cleaner documentation and setup guides
 * Building tools that help developers save time